 A few thoughts and reasons why online school is better.
 We are loving our online school.
-It’s so much better than a real school, and by that I mean a bricks and mortar traditional school building, that I feel I need to share and explain why, at this point in our alternative education journey, we think online school is better than both traditional school, and homeschooling.
+It’s so much better than a real school, and by that I mean a bricks and mortar traditional school building.
+I feel I need to share and explain why, at this point in our alternative education journey, we think online school is better than both traditional school, and homeschooling.
 I’m also of the opinion that for my older kids, they’re at the top end of high school age now, online school is better than homeschooling.
 As a homeschool (world school, unschool) advocate, that’s not something I ever thought I’d say.

-Reasons Online School is Better Than Real School
+Online School is Better Than Real School or Homeschool

 My kids are in an online international school, a real, purpose-created online school, not a state school trying to provide classes online and not a school of distance education.
-It’s important to make that destinction.
+It’s important to make that distinction.

 The reasons why online school are better than real school have much overlap with the benefits of homeschooling.
 However, I would not consider this online school model to be homeschooling.
 I, the homeschool facilitator, have almost completely outsourced my responsibilities to school and teachers.

 Were you to incorporate some online tutors or teachers into your homeschooling then I’d still consider it to be homeschooling.
 In this instance, we’ve outsourced all formal education.
 I’m not a homeschool mum anymore and my kids are in an accredited international online school.

 A lot more responsibility has passed to the kids too, they’re in the driving seat of their own formal education mostly through online learning.
-Let’s talk about the advantages on online schooling.
+Let’s talk about the advantages of online schooling.

 Advantages of Online School

-I’ll just give a brief list of advantages of online schooling we have found.
-This applies to the online school we use, and use of online schooling in preparation for the British iGCSEs and iAlevels.
+I’ll just give a brief list of advantages of online school we have found.
+This applies to the online school we use, and the use of online schooling in preparation for the British iGCSEs and iAlevels.

 - No Coronavirus risk, upheaval, physical distancing, or PPE.